Research says you have 6- 30 seconds to make a first impression.

 Here are a few tips to help you create connections not just in love but in your professional and social life too.

-But let me share some results that my clients experienced by using these tips.
+But first, let me share some results that my clients experienced by using these tips.

 Hanna my client was struggling with finding, connecting and keeping the right partner for her.
 She signed up to work with me one to one.